Ytang520/HuaTang.github.io/_pages/about.md

 My CV and transcript can be downloaded through these links ([CV](files/CV_Hua_Tang.pdf) and [Transcript](files/Transcript_Hua_Tang.pdf)).

 **_I am actively seeking a Ph.D. position for Fall 2024.
-Please feel free to contact me if there are any open Ph.D. positions available within your lab.
+Please feel free to contact me if there are any open Ph.D. positions available in your lab.
 My email address is htang2023126578@gmail.com._**

 # **Awards**